jqueryscript/ChatGPT-Resources/README.md

 - [talk-to-chatgpt](https://github.com/C-Nedelcu/talk-to-chatgpt) - A new javascript program that allows users to interact with the ChatGPT AI using their voice, rather than just by typing.
 - [liboai](https://github.com/D7EAD/liboai) - A C++17 library to access the entire OpenAI API.
 - [TalkGPT](https://github.com/ShadovvBeast/TalkGPT) - TalkGPT allows you to easily interact with ChatGPT, the state-of-the-art language model developed by OpenAI.
 With TalkGPT, you can talk to ChatGPT naturally, with your voice, and it will answer with a voice as well!
+- [react-native-chatgpt](https://github.com/rgommezz/react-native-chatgpt) - A React Native wrapper around ChatGPT to seamlessly integrate it with your applications.
+It handles authentication, streamed responses, and keeping track of conversations.
+100% client-side.

 ## Apps